carlitosyy/Carlitosyy/Readme.md

 ¡Hello!
 I'm Carlos, they call me Efra by my middle name.
 Right now you should know this about me.

-🔭 I’m currently working on my Skills.
+🔭 I’m currently working on my Skills. <br>
-⚽ I like soccer, "100% Madridista"
+⚽ I like soccer, "100% Madridista" <br>
 🌱 I keep learning every day.
-I try to always be updated.
+I try to always be updated. <br>
-**Fun fact**: I love helping people solve problems and learn new technologies.
+**Fun fact**: I love helping people solve problems and learn new technologies. <br>

 ## 💼 Contact